So, going abroad is scary, right? Well, luckily, I’ve compiled a list of some tips and tricks that should help with the preparation for the big trip.

 Although these are just a few suggestions for studying abroad, and may not include everything you need to know, they should at least be helpful!

-Emma Hammerson is the Fall 2018 Alumni Insider in Seville, Spain, and is currently studying at California Polytechnic State University-San Luis Obispo.
+Emma Hammerson is the Fall 2018 Alumni Ambassador in Seville, Spain, and is currently studying at California Polytechnic State University-San Luis Obispo.